Terminator (franchise): Cultural impact

 Both films are the source of numerous pop culture references, such as the use of "I'll be back" in countless other media, including different variations of the phrase by Arnold himself in many of his subsequent films and, in cameo appearances by Robert Patrick, as the T-1000, in Last Action Hero and Wayne's World.
 The Simpsons have also spoofed both films and the T-1000, in particular, on a number of occasions.

-The references are also made when Schwarzenegger was elected as California governor during the recall election, which a newspaper headline said "Davis Terminated".
-Schwarzenegger was nicknamed "the governator", a portmanteau of governor and Terminator.

-Terminator 2 is the only film in the series to garner attention at the Academy Awards, with six nominations and four wins and is rated highly among critics.
+Terminator 2 is the only film in the series to garner attention at the Academy Awards, with six nominations and four wins, and is rated highly among critics.
 In 2006 the readers of Total Film rated The Terminator as cinema's 72nd best film and Terminator 2: Judgment Day the 33rd.

 The first five Terminator films have had very respectable box office gross, though after James Cameron left the series it saw diminishing returns in subsequent films.
 The Terminator made $78 million worldwide, far surpassing its $6 million budget and becoming a major sleeper hit.
 Terminator 2: Judgment Day grossed approximately $520 million globally, becoming a major blockbuster and the top-grossing film of 1991.
-Terminator 3: Rise of the Machines earning $433 million, making it the seventh highest-grossing film of 2003.
+Terminator 3: Rise of the Machines earned $433 million, making it the seventh highest-grossing film of 2003.
 Terminator Salvation grossed an estimated $371 million worldwide, a figure below industry expectations.
 Terminator Genisys grossed $440 million.
-Terminator: Dark Fate raised approximately $261 million worldwide with an estimated loss of $130 million, becoming both the least successful film in the franchise and a box office bomb in its own right.
+Terminator: Dark Fate raised approximately $261 million worldwide with an estimated loss of $130 million, becoming the least successful film in the franchise and a box-office bomb.